horacej/horacej.github.io/content/writeups/admin/_index.md

 ![console_open](console_open.png)

 This means that the `debug mode` was enabled and that is not supposed to be the case in production.
 Trying to access it we're required the `Werkzeug Console Pin`.
 But here is the thing.
 This PIN isn't randomly generated.
-In fact it is mostly based on environment information such a the `username` of the user running the app, the `flask script`, the `mac address`, the `modname` etc...
+In fact it is mostly based on environment information such as the `username` of the user running the app, the `flask script`, the `mac address`, the `modname` etc...

-So knowing that we already have an LFI we're know able to retrieve those information in order to generate the PIN.
+So knowing that we already have an LFI we're now able to retrieve those informations in order to generate the PIN.

 Here is a github script for that purpose filled with the correct parameters